ucsb-cs148/s21/_exam/project_presentations.md

-The final presentation will be part of a holistic review of the team's final product, including the presentation, as well as the team's production implementation, and the code in it's repo.
+The final presentation will be part of a holistic review of the team's final product, including the presentation, as well as the team's production implementation, and the code in its repo.

 Various factors will include: